codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/build-and-push-an-image.md

 ---
-title: "Build and Push an Image"
+title: "Build and push an Image"
 description: "Build Docker images and push them to registries with Codefresh"
 group: example-catalog
 sub_group: ci-examples